 Extensions lists the user SDKs that extend the targeted Windows platform.

 An SDK is a collection of files that Visual Studio treats as a single component.
 In the Extensions tab, SDKs that apply to the project from which the Reference Manager dialog box was invoked are listed as single entries.
 When added to a project, all of the SDK content is consumed by Visual Studio such that the user doesn't need to take any further actions to leverage the SDK contents in IntelliSense, toolbox, designers, Object Browser, build, deployment, debugging, and packaging.

 For information about how to display your SDK in the Extensions tab, see Create a Software Development Kit.

-If a project references an SDK that depends on another SDK, Visual Studio won't consume the second SDK unless you manually add a reference to the second SDK.
-When a user chooses an SDK on the Extensions tab, the Reference Manager dialog box helps you identify SDK dependencies by listing any dependencies in the details pane.
+If a project references an SDK that depends on another SDK, Visual Studio doesn't consume the second SDK unless you manually add a reference to the second SDK.
+When you choose an SDK on the Extensions tab, the Reference Manager dialog box helps you identify SDK dependencies by listing any dependencies in the details pane.